EmilRamsvik/Digital-Garden/content/Books/Book Reviews/History/Africa/Dancing in the Glory of Monsters.md

 - “It was like what the Americans did with the Baath Party in Iraq,” one official in the Ministry of Mines told me.
 “From one day to the next, everybody was gone.”

 - Two of the new ministers had had run-ins with the law abroad.
-Thomas Kanza, who was in charge of regional cooperation and aid, was unable to deal with the U.S. government because he was wanted in Tennessee for fleeing a $300,000 fine for fraud.
+Thomas Kanza, who was in charge of regional cooperation and aid, was unable to deal with the U.S. government because he was wanted in Tennessee for fleeing a USD 300,000 fine for fraud.
 Celestin Lwangy’s nomination for justice minister elicited some chuckles in the Belgian press, as he had served eight months in prison in Belgium for illegally hooking up his electricity supply to the power grid.

 - Head of state, the refugee crisis dominated discussions.
 Immediately after he was sworn in, all contacts with the Congo’s traditional donors—Belgium, the United States, the United Kingdom, and France—focused on the alleged massacres.